Random099/Graphs/README.md

 # Graph Drawing/Generating App
-A simple app with the functionality of drawing and/or generating random graphs and comparing selected graph algorithms
+A simple app with the functionality of drawing and/or generating random graphs and comparing selected graph algorithms.
+GUI made using Dear ImGui

 <p align="center">
   <img src="https://i.imgur.com/iBpfHNG.png" />